 Arthur D. Feiro believed that people appreciate and take care of what they know and understand.
 He motivated the community to build the Feiro Marine Life Center in 1981 which informs and inspires visitors, helping them to experience life in the sea through learning programs and live animal exhibits.

 For more than twenty years, Olympic Coast National Marine Sanctuary and the Feiro Marine Life Center have worked as partners in education, stewardship, and science.
 Despite this close connection, the partners have operated from separate visitor service facilities, limiting the size and scope of their respective offerings.
-Feiro, the Sanctuary, and the Foundation knew they would have greater impact if they worked together in a shared facility that would promote and reinforce the partners’ joint pursuits of ocean research, education, and advocacy.
+Feiro and the sanctuary knew they would have greater impact if they worked together in a shared facility that would promote and reinforce the partners’ joint pursuits of ocean research, education, and advocacy.

 In 2017 the organizations came together to provide the vision for a new Marine Discovery Center in Port Angeles to tell a comprehensive and cohesive story of marine life, both near-shore and off-shore.
 This new center will serve as a primary site for ocean education on the Olympic Peninsula and will showcase science and research, facilitate learning experiences, and galvanize the community to participate in marine stewardship.